-The Mediation Service is open to all staff and students and is an informal means of resolving conflict between individuals or groups.
+The Mediation Service is open to all colleagues and is an informal means of resolving conflict between individuals or groups.
 It provides a platform for a safe, comprehensive discussion between those experiencing conflicts and is facilitated by two trained mediators.

-Individuals may contact the service directly or be referred through a line manager or a member of Human Resources staff.
-All parties involved need to agree on the use of mediation at which point two mediators, unknown to either individual or party, are assigned to the case.
+Individuals may be referred through a line manager or a member of Human Resources staff.
+All parties involved need to agree on the use of mediation at which point a mediator, unknown to either individual or party, are assigned to the case.

 You won't be asked to agree to anything that you don't want to!
 There are two stages to the process:

-Stage 1: The mediators meet each person individually and confidentially to hear their concerns and issues, and talk through with them how mediation can help.
+Stage 1: The mediator meets each person individually and confidentially to hear their concerns and issues, and talk through with them how mediation can help.

-Stage 2: Provided both individuals agree a joint meeting takes place, again facilitated by the same two mediators.
-This gives each person the opportunity to explain their concerns to the other and for the mediators to facilitate their joint discussion.
+Stage 2: Provided both individuals agree a joint meeting takes place, again facilitated by the same mediator.
+This gives each person the opportunity to explain their concerns to the other and for the mediator to facilitate their joint discussion.

 The service is informal i.e. outside the University's formal processes and is confidential - we do not keep any named records.

 - Reduces levels of stress around a difficult relationship

 - Improves communication and working relationships

 - Provides a solution which works for you and which is flexible and enduring and meets the needs of all involved